drone/drone-plugin-index/content/pelotech/drone-helm3/index.md

       helm_command: upgrade
       chart: ./
       release: my-project
-      kube_init_skip: true
+      skip_kubeconfig: true
     volumes:
     - name: kubeconfig
       path: /root/.kube
 ```

 kube_api_server
 : Kubernetes api server.
-This param is optional if `kube_init_skip` is `true`.
+This param is ignored if `skip_kubeconfig` is `true`.
 : This setting was called `api_server` prior to version 0.11.0.
 The older name is still supported, but upgrading is recommended.

 kube_token
 : Token for connecting to the kubernetes api.
-This param is optional if `kube_init_skip` is `true`.
+This param is ignored if `skip_kubeconfig` is `true`.
 : This setting was called `kubernetes_token` prior to version 0.11.0.
 The older name is still supported, but upgrading is recommended.

 kube_service_account
 : Account name for connecting to the kubernetes api.
+This param is ignored if `skip_kubeconfig` is `true`.
 : This setting was called `service_account` prior to version 0.11.0.
 The older name is still supported, but upgrading is recommended.

 kube_certificate
-: Base64-encoded TLS certificate, for clusters using a self-signed CA certificate
+: Base64-encoded TLS certificate, for clusters using a self-signed CA certificate.
+This param is ignored if `skip_kubeconfig` is `true`.
 : This setting was called `kubernetes_certificate` prior to version 0.11.0.
 The older name is still supported, but upgrading is recommended.

 chart_version